 Poisonous Mushrooms in Maine

-1. Eastern Jack O’Lantern (Omphalotus species)
+1. Eastern Jack O’Lantern (Omphalotus Species)

 This mushroom looks like a chanterelle to the untrained eye.
 The orange color of the jack o’lantern mushroom is brighter and supposedly glows in the dark.
 This species also has no distinctive scent.